Create Deepfake Videos with Stable Diffusion (Mov2Mov & ReActor)

 Now that the Mov2Mov settings are configured, let's shift our focus to the second installed extension, the ReActor Extension.
 If you've been following along with this guide, you'll come across a dropdown menu showcasing the ReActor extension.
 Open the dropdown and upload an image of the desired face you want to apply to the image sequence.
 In this tutorial, we've chosen the beautiful image of Salma Hayek.

 The remaining ReActor settings can stay in their default state.
-For more detailed information about the ReActor extension, you can explore the official ReActor Github Page.

 Now, to continue the process, scroll to the top of the page and select a checkpoint.
 For a realistic video, we recommend choosing "Realistic Vision" one of our favorite checkpoints.
 When setting up, keep in mind:

 Now, it's time to click on "Generate."
 The processing time may fluctuate based on the graphics cards you have.
 After the rendering process is complete, we've successfully crafted a deepfake video with ease, thanks to the assistance of the Mov2Mov and ReActor extensions.
-Let's take a closer look at the outcome below:

 To ensure proper functionality of the mov2mov extension, it's essential to have Stable Diffusion version 1.7 installed.
 If you're currently on the latest version and want to utilize this workflow, make sure to roll back to Stable Diffusion version 1.7.
 Please follow the steps outlined below: